Bagrat III of Imereti: Early Ottoman Attacks

-King Bagrat III, a fresco from the Gelati Monastery.
+Coronation of King Bagrat III, 1520s, Gelati Monastery.

 In 1512 (or 1510, according to historian Kalistrat Salia), the Ottoman Empire once again turned its attention to western Georgia, forming a coalition with the Principality of Samtskhe.
 Prince Mzetchabuk Jaqeli of Samtskhe joined his forces with the Ottomans at Perseti before advancing into Imereti during the summer.
 The capital, Kutaisi, fell with little resistance, forcing King Bagrat III to retreat into the mountains of Meskheti.
 During this first invasion, the Ottomans sacked Kutaisi, destroyed surrounding villages, and burned the Gelati Monastery, the burial site of former Georgian monarchs.

 At only seventeen years old, Bagrat organized a swift counteroffensive, rallying troops from across his realm.
 By winter, he succeeded in driving the Ottoman army back to the Zekari Pass, where he threatened to encircle and cut off their forces.
 Confronted with this maneuver, the Ottomans withdrew southward, ending their campaign in Imereti.

 Despite this success, attacks continued in the northwest of the kingdom, where the Circassian tribe of the Zygians (Note: Contemporary Georgian sources refer to the tribe as the ‘Jiks’, derived from ‘Jikethi’, but the modern historical community finds no other reference to this tribe and identifies it with the historical Zygians.) launched naval raids against the ports of Abkhazia and Mingrelia.
 The Zygians were at the time financed and influenced by the Crimean Khanate, an important Ottoman vassal.
 These pirates captured numerous Georgians, selling them into slavery in Turkish markets.
 Determined to end the raids, Bagrat III prepared a punitive expedition.

 In January 1533, Bagrat led a joint offensive against the Zygians with the support of Princes Mamia III of Mingrelia and Mamia I of Guria.
 During the first naval battle, fought on 30 January off the coast of Gagra, the Georgian allies achieved a decisive victory over the Circassian pirates.
 However, the following day, a betrayal by the Abkhaz nobles led by Tsandia Inal-Ipa resulted in a disastrous defeat.
 Prince Mamia III of Mingrelia was killed in battle, while Mamia I of Guria was captured by the Zygians.

 King Bagrat III sent Malachia I, Catholicos of Abkhazia, to negotiate the return of the captured prince and the body of Mamia III of Mingrelia.
 The Georgian defeat marked the end of Orthodox dominance in the northwestern regions of Abkhazia, where Islam began to spread with Ottoman support.